 If you book a promotion cruise which stipulates that the deposit is non-refundable, a change fee of AU$100 per person per change will apply up to 150 days prior to departure.
 Inside of 150 days, ticket contract cancellation conditions will apply.

 If you or any of the people travelling with you are prevented from taking the cruise you/they may give your/their place on the booking to someone else (suggested by you).
 In this situation, providing we are given not less than 14 days’ notice of your wish to make the change, we will permit the name change on payment of an administration fee of A$50.
 A maximum of only one passenger name may be changed per stateroom.
 You must produce documentary proof of the reason for the transfer with the request (e.g. a letter from a doctor).
 You must ensure that the administration fee and any charges/costs – as well as any amount which is still due to be paid for the cruise – are paid in full as required.
 We reserve the right to cancel the booking if any charges remain outstanding.

 33. Travel Insurance

-the New Zealand Accident Compensation Corporation (including cruises sailing to only ports within Australia and New Zealand).
+New Zealand Accident Compensation Corporation (including cruises sailing only to ports within Australia and New Zealand).
 We recommend that you contact your travel agent or an independent insurance broker for details of suitable policies.